+- 7.1.
 As part of our daily practice we observe and assess children's development and learning to inform our future plans.
-We record our observations in a variety of ways and all are uploaded to the ILD - Interactive Learning Diary.
+We record our observations in a variety of ways.
 All Early Years practitioners are encouraged to contribute and discussions take place.
-Significant observations of children's achievements are collated in their own learning profile, which are shared with parents.
+Significant observations of children's achievements are collated within the online programme Tapestry which is shared with parents. - 7.2.

-- 7.2.
 The school complies with requirements to complete the Two Year Old Assessment Check. - 7.3.

-First Steps Nursery - 2 Year check is carried out and shared with parents Rising Reception - On entry judgements then an ongoing assessment process throughout the year Reception - Ongoing assessment through the year

-7.4.
+On entry, a baseline assessment is completed for every child.
+Targets are set for the child from the baseline assessment and then reviewed half termly.
+Additionally, at the end of each term a child is given a summative assessment judgement based on evidence from observation and work samples collected over the term.
+The judgement will state whether a child is emerging into age related epxcetation, meeting age related expectation or exceeding age related expectation. - 7.4.
 Within the final term of Reception, we provide the parent's with a report based on their child's development against each of the Early Learning Goals and the characteristics of their learning, including strengths and next steps in learning.
-The parents are then given the opportunity to discuss these judgements with the Reception teacher in preparation for Year 1.